interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 Before an endpoint responds to the request with a new idempotency key (one it hasn't seen before), the endpoint should persist the idempotency key and the state of its response.
 If a subsequent request is encountered with the same idempotency key, the endpoint should use the state from the initial request to return the same response.

-Endpoints MUST persist idempotency keys and response state for at least 24 hours after the initial request was performed.
+For safety, endpoints MUST persist idempotency keys and response state for at least 24 hours since the most recent request with the same idempotency key.

-Idempotency keys may be any length, but at a minimum, servers MUST support idempotency keys up to 32 characters long.